lehigh-university-libraries/purchase-request-workflow-proxy-server/README.md

 ## Clients

 Client modules are available from separate repositories, as linked below.
+See also [Client User Management](#client-user-management).

 ### Explicit Demand-Driven Acquisition